How to Build Amazon Product Data Scraper with Python

 The main goal is to figure out which HTML tag attributes can let you uniquely target an HTML tag.

 Most of the time, you will rely on the id and class attributes.
-Then you can supply these attributes to BeautifulSoup and ask it to return whatever text/attribute you want to extract from that particular tag.
+Then you can supply these attributes to BeautifulSoup and ask it to return whatever text/attribute you want to scrape from that particular tag.

 Let’s take a look at how you can extract the product name.
 This will give you a good understanding of the general process.